finn/plack-handbook/en/12_maps_multiple_apps_with_mount_and_urlmap.md

 There you go.
 The app now dispatches all requests beginning with `/john` to `$app1` which says "Hello John" and `/bob` to `$app2`, which says "Hello Bob".
 As a result, all requests to unmapped paths such as root ("/") give a 404.

-Environment variables such as `PATH_INFO` and `SCRIPT_NAME` are automatically adjusted so it just works just like when your application is mounted using Apache's mod_alias or CGI scripts.
+Environment variables such as `PATH_INFO` and `SCRIPT_NAME` are automatically adjusted so it works just like when your application is mounted using Apache's mod_alias or CGI scripts.
 Your application framework should always use `PATH_INFO` to dispatch requests and concatenate with `SCRIPT_NAME` to build links.

 ### mount in DSL